nmosto/k2410iv/README.md

 # k2410iv

-This is a script built to do automated instrumentation control and data aquisition across a wide range of Keithley Source Measure Units.
+This is a script built to do automated instrumentation control and data acquisition across a wide range of Keithley Source Measure Units.

 Specific scripts are written in this file for highly configurable IV measurements.